instadeepai/Mava/README.md

 Mava currently offers the following building blocks for MARL research:

-- 🥑 **Implementations of MARL algorithms**: Implementations of multi-agent PPO systems that follow both the Centralised Training with Decentralised Execution (CTDE) and Decentralised Training with Decentralised Execution (DTDE) MARL paradigms.
+- 🥑 **Implementations of MARL algorithms**: Implementations of multi-agent PPO systems that follow both the Centralised Training with Decentralised Execution (CTDE) and Decentralised Training with Decentralised Execution (DTDE) MARL paradigms with support for continuous and discrete action space environments.
 - 🍬 **Environment Wrappers**: Example wrappers for mapping Jumanji environments to an environment that is compatible with Mava.
 At the moment, we support [Robotic Warehouse][jumanji_rware] and [Level-Based Foraging][jumanji_lbf] with plans to support more environments soon.
-We have also recently added support for the SMAX environment from [JaxMARL][jaxmarl].
+We have also recently added support for the SMAX and MaBrax environments from [JaxMARL][jaxmarl].
 - 🎓 **Educational Material**: [Quickstart notebook][quickstart] to demonstrate how Mava can be used and to highlight the added value of JAX-based MARL.
 - 🧪 **Statistically robust evaluation**: Mava natively supports logging to json files which adhere to the standard suggested by [Gorsane et al. (2022)][toward_standard_eval].
 This enables easy downstream experiment plotting and aggregation using the tools found in the [MARL-eval][marl_eval] library.